 Turkey has a high number of accredited healthcare institutions that are accessible to both residents and tourists alike.
 Medical professionals are also very proficient in English in Turkey.
 In fact, the quality of healthcare in Turkey has thousands of patients from across the world traveling to the nation every year to receive the excellent treatment provided by its medical professionals.

-The Healthcare System in Turkey
+The Turkish Healthcare System

 Universal Health Insurance in Turkey